Jac Naylor: Mental health

 Producers decided to tackle mental health with the character in 2019.
 Jane Wallbank, the show's series producer, explained that Jac's professional and personal lives would place her under pressure, especially as she tries to prioritise her relationship with Emma (Darcey Burke).
 Marcel noted that as a long-term "strongest character" in the show, Jac appears "infallible and unbreakable" through her many dramas, but it has taken a toll on her mind and body.
 Holby City had previously tackled mental health with Sacha and Marcel thought it was "important" to portray female mental health and how women can struggle to maintain a job and family life.
 The story coincides with the guest returns of Joseph and Elliot, two important figures in Jac's life.
 Wallbank told Dainty (Digital Spy) that she wanted their returns to impact Jac's story.
 Joseph returns at a point when Jac begins to struggle and Elliot's return occurs as the plot climaxes.
 She also praised Marcel's performances as Jac as "heart wrenching", and confirmed that the story would feature on-location scenes.
 Marcel was excited about the story and how Joseph and Elliot's returns tied into it.
 She called it "personal to [her] and for [her] character".
 Bradley labelled the storyline "intense and vital" with "loads of twists and turns".
 Marcel thought that the story could signify "the end of Jac" as not many characters would be able to recover from it.
 She added that the story would "frighten" viewers, but also "open [their] eyes" and encourage them to talk about their feelings.
 The plot was previewed in the show's seasonal trailer, released on 4 September 2019.

 Marcel struggled filming the story and named it "the hardest thing I've ever had to do".
-The actress suffers from depression, anxiety and depersonalization disorder and in 2016, she had a breakdown on the show's set as a result of this.
+The actress has depression, anxiety and depersonalization disorder and in 2016, she had a breakdown on the show's set as a result of this.
 Knowing this, Marcel was surprised that the producers had created this story for her character.
 She felt "frightened" and "very sad" to be approached about the plot and had to question whether she wanted to do it.
 The actress received lots of encouragement from her agent and the producers, specifically Kate Oates, the Head of Continuing Drama at BBC Studios.
 Oates wanted to give Marcel the opportunity to read scripts early and be involved in the writing process.
 The pair shared a long conversation where Marcel expressed her concerns.
 Upon speaking to her husband, Marcel realised how important it was to portray the issue.
 The actress used her own experience to accurately portray Jac's story and was involved in the writing process.
 She was also granted a day in therapy each week while portraying the story.
 One of Marcel's main concerns was that she would be putting her mental health at risk by portraying Jac's story, but decided that as long as she stayed healthy, she could do the plot "justice".